nbariletto/cbi_partitions/README.md

 kde.calibrate(calib_partitions)
 ```

+Note: when defining `kde`, the only necessary argument is `train_partitions`.
+We set everything else at the default values.
+In particular, the `PartitionKDE` class allows to choose between the VI and Binder losses to perform CBI, the value of $\gamma$, which random training subsample size to use to compute the calibration scores (`None`, which is recommended, uses the whole training set), and whether to perform a custom remapping of the cluster labels that facilitates VI distance computations.
+Moreover, should the user need them for custom use like plotting, `kde.calib_scores_` and `kde.dpc_delta_` allow to access the computed calibration scores and the separation values $\delta$ needed for the multimodality analysis below.

 <br>

 ### 3. CBI - Pseudo-MAP point estimate

-Given the calibration scores we just computed, we compute the point estimate as the calibration partition with highest pseudo-density score.
+Given the calibration scores we just computed, we compute the point estimate as the calibration partition with highest VI-KDE score.
 This is done using the `.get_point_estimate()` method.

 ```python
 point_est_partition = kde.get_point_estimate()